bsc-iitm/python-textbook/docs/chapter-4/lesson-4.3.md

 print(f'x outside foo = {x}')
 ```

-We have the same name — `x` — appearing inside the function and outside the function.
+We have the same name `x` appearing both inside the function and outside the function.
 Are they the same or different?
 Let us check the output:

 ```
 x inside foo = 10